Our Team

 Resources:

-• Design strong workforce training programs aligned with local employer needs
+• Design and implement workforce training programs aligned with local employer needs

 • Build partnerships with workforce boards, employers, and community organizations